 As a speech-language pathologist (SLP) in New Hampshire, you’ll have the opportunity to effect real, positive change in your patients’ lives.
-There are many opportunities open to you—you might choose to work with a variety of populations, including children or adults with autism or patients recovering from brain injuries.
+There are many opportunities open to you—you might choose to work with a variety of populations, including children or adults with autism or with patients recovering from brain injuries.

 - Emerson College - Master's in Speech-Language Pathology online - Prepare to become an SLP in as few as 20 months.
 No GRE required.
 Scholarships available.